Login

 Try to feel the LL up into the neck as you twist your spine in the peak of the movement; feel your neck also gently twisting too.

-The LL functions posturally to balance front and back, and bilaterally to balance left and right.
+The LL functions postural to balance front and back, and bilaterally to balance left and right.
 The LL also mediates forces among the other superficial lines – the Superficial Front Line, the Superficial Back Line, all the Arm Lines, and the Spiral Line.
 The LL often acts to stabilize the trunk and legs in a coordinated manner to prevent buckling of the structure during activity.

 Lateral Line - Balance